andrasq/node-minisql/README.md

 - host - hostname to connect to.
 The default is localhost at `0.0.0.0`.
 - port - port to connect to.
 Default is `3306`.
 - database - database to connect to, if any.
 No default.
-- setup - TODO: array of sql commands to run before using the connection
+- setup - array of sql commands to run before using the connection.
+Default is [] none.
-- teardown - TODO: array of sql commands to run before closing the connection
+- teardown - array of sql commands to run before closing the connection.
+Default is [] none.
+- connections: if set to > 1 use a connection pool to run queries.
+Default is 1.
+- reconnect: TODO: reopen the db connection if it becomes unusable

+    db = mysqule.createConnection({
+        user: 'andras', password: '****',
+        setup: ['set global max_allowed_packet = 10000000'],
+    }).connect()

 ### db = db.connect( whenConnected(err) )

-Connect to the database, authenticate with the credentials supplied to createConnection, and configure the connection.
+Connect to the database, authenticate with the credentials supplied to createConnection, and configure the connection(s).
 Returns the same db object it was called on, for chaining.
+Calls the `whenConnected` notification when the connection is ready to use.

+The `setup` sql commands are run on every newly opened connection.
+Any `setup` step error is passed `whenConnected` and stops running any more setup steps.

-### db.query( sql, [params,] callback(err, result) )
+### conn = db.query( sql, [params,] callback(err, result) )

 Run the SQL query on the server, and return its response.
 The response may be a an array of rows or a status.
 The params array, if provided, will be interpolated into the query string with one parameter replacing each `?` in the query.
 Numbers, blobs and arrays are recognized, everything else is converted to string.

+Returns the connection used for the query, for stateful command sequences and/or status gathering with `queryInfo`.

-Returned errors will have the property `query` set to (an abridged version) of the failed query and properties `errorCode` and `errorMessage` copied from the database server error response.
+Errors passed to the callback will have the property `query` set to (an abridged version) of the failed query and properties `errorCode` and `errorMessage` copied from the database server error response.

+### conn.queryInfo( )

-To obtain information about the query, including the column names, use `db.queryInfo()`.
-It returns timing `info.duration_ms`, and the column names in `info.columnNames`.
+To obtain information about the query, including the column names, use `conn.queryInfo()`.
+It returns elapsed milliseconds `info.duration_ms`, and the column names in `info.columnNames`.
+If queryInfo is called on db, it will alays return no duration `0` and no column names `[]`.

-    db.query("SELECT * FROM test LIMIT ?", [10], function(err, rows) {
+    conn = db.query("SELECT * FROM test LIMIT ?", [10], function(err, rows) {
-        // => up to 10 rows, each row an array of values })
+        // => up to 10 rows, each row an array of values conn.queryInfo()
+        // => { duration_ms: 3.52, columnNames: ['a', 'b'] }
+    })

+### conn = db.getConnection( )

+Obtain a db handle that talks to a single connection.
+The returned connection has all the same methods of `db` but always uses the same connection.

 ### db.end( [callback(err)] )

-Close the connection.
+Run the `teardown` steps on each connection and close them.
+Any teardown steps errors are passed to the callback, if provided.
+The teardown steps stop running on error.

 Observations